jessicadavis12/Portfolio/02_midterm/Students_June_2020_Reviews-master/02_midterm/m15/question.md

 1. the console.log was called when the function was returning 1.
 The function was not called again after it was returning 2.

+Incorrect - 0pts

+2

+Explanation:

+In the definition phase foo is defined and then redefined.

+In the execution phase the second version of foo is invoked and 2 is returned.